weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 ## Prerequisites

-Before working through this lab, you'll need
+Before working through this lab, you should have the following:
   * Cryptol to be installed,
   * this module to load successfully, and
   * an editor for completing the exercises in associated files.